 Especially risky are the growing tensions between China and Japan and among a number of claimants in the South China Sea.
 In the former case, the most proximate cause is the dispute over the Senkakus.
 China has intensified its efforts to assert claims of sovereignty over the Senkaku Islands of Japan in the East China Sea.
-Beijing asserts both exclusive economic rights within the disputed waters and recognition of "historic" rights to dominate and control those areas as part of its territory.23 Chinese fishing boats (often believed to be elements of the Chinese maritime militia) and Chinese Coast Guard (CCG) vessels have been encroaching steadily on the territorial waters within 12 nautical miles of the uninhabited islands.
-In the summer of 2016, China began to deploy naval units into the area.24
+Beijing asserts both exclusive economic rights within the disputed waters and recognition of "historic" rights to dominate and control those areas as part of its territory.27 Chinese fishing boats (often believed to be elements of the Chinese maritime militia) and China Coast Guard (CCG) vessels have been encroaching steadily on the territorial waters within 12 nautical miles of the uninhabited islands.
+As of April 2020, there had been seven incidents in which CCG or other government vessels entered the waters around the Senkakus.28 In the summer of 2016, China deployed a naval unit (as opposed to CCG) into the area.29